 Serial dramas can engage audiences, introduce ideas, and empower people to make better-informed decisions – creating tremendous social change.
 The goal of every PMC serial drama and supporting media is to offer the audience information and encourage self-assessment and discussion within their social circles to encourage the audience to make their own decisions.
-PMC adapts the Sabido methodology to create these serial dramas and applies them successfully around the world.
+PMC employs a specific methodology to create these serial dramas and PMC’s serial drama methodology has been successfully applied around the world.
 Each drama follows the same production process and requirements.
 But the results are anything but formulaic – they’re all unique and powerful stories.

 PMC dramas must be powerful stories filled with realistic characters and plot twists that generate a range of emotions as the audience gets pulled into the story.
 It must be a thrill for the audience to listen to or watch the drama – otherwise, it won’t work.